-A QDRO is a judgment, decree, or order that relates to child support, alimony payments, or marital property rights; it must be made pursuant to a state domestic relations law; it must be determined by the Plan to be qualified under Code Section 414(p) and ERISA 206(d); and it must direct the Plan to pay all or a portion of your Plan benefits to your spouse, former spouse, or child.
-Participants and beneficiaries can obtain, at no charge, a copy of the Plan's procedures governing QDROs by writing to the Plan's QDRO Administrator, Qualified Consultants Company, 110 S. Huntington St., Medina, OH, 44256, or by calling them toll free at 1-800-527-8481.
+A QDRO is a judgment, decree, or order that relates to child support, alimony payments, or marital property rights; it must be made pursuant to a state domestic relations law; it must be determined by the Plan to be qualified under Code Section 414(p) and ERISA Section 206(d); and it must direct the Plan to pay all or a portion of your Plan benefits to your spouse, former spouse, or child.
+Participants and beneficiaries can obtain, at no charge, a copy of the Plan's procedures governing QDROs by writing to the Plan's QDRO Administrator, QDRO Consultants Company, 110 S. Huntington St., Medina, OH, 44256, or by calling them toll free at 1-800-527-8481.

-20. If I Deregister Or Retire, How Do I Apply For My Benefits?
+21. If I Deregister Or Retire, How Do I Apply For My Benefits?

 A Participant may elect to receive a single "lump sum" or a partial "lump sum" cash distribution of his or her Plan account upon deregistration, including deregistration upon retirement under the ILWU-PMA Pension Plan (i.e., Retirement Date) by contacting Fidelity at 1-800-761-ILWU (4598) and requesting a distribution.
-As of July 1, 2002, you may also elect to receive a distribution of part of your account (e.g., installment payments) in lieu of a lump sum.
 You may also "rollover" all or a portion of your Plan account to an Individual Retirement Account (including a Roth IRA) or to another tax-qualified plan in which you may be participating.
 Income taxes must be withheld on any amounts distributed directly to you.
 If you retire or become deregistered and your account balance is \$1,000 or less, the account may be automatically distributed in a lump sum payment without your consent.

-21. May I Apply For My Benefits While I Am Still Registered?
+22. May I Apply For My Benefits While I Am Still Registered?

 A Participant may elect to receive a single "lump sum" or a partial "lump sum" cash distribution of his or her Plan account at or after the Plan Year in which he or she reaches age 591⁄2, even if he or she is still registered and working in the Industry.
-You may elect to receive a distribution of all or part of your account in a single sum payment.
+You may elect to receive a distribution of all or part of your account in a lump sum payment.
 To make a request for a distribution, you must contact Fidelity at 1-800-761-ILWU (4598).
 You may also "rollover" all or a portion of your Plan account to an Individual Retirement Account.
 Income taxes must be withheld on any amounts distributed directly to you.

-22. May I Remain Invested In The Plan If I Am Deregistered Or Retired?
+23. May I Remain Invested In The Plan If I Am Deregistered Or Retired?

 Yes.
-You may elect to leave your money in the Plan until you are required to begin taking minimum required distributions.
+You may elect to leave your money in the Plan until you are required to begin taking minimum required distributions, unless your account balance is \$1,000 or less.
+Your account may be automatically distributed in a lump sum payment without your consent if your account balance is \$1,000 or less.

-23. Is There A Mandatory Date In Which I Must Begin Receiving Benefits?
+24. Is There A Mandatory Date In Which I Must Begin Receiving Benefits?